-On today’s date in 1978, Toronto actor Lorne Greene starred in a new sci-fi TV show called Battlestar Galactica, which premiered that evening on ABC.
+On today’s date in 1978, Toronto actor Lorne Greene starred in the new sci-fi TV show Battlestar Galactica, which premiered that evening on ABC.

 “Canadians have had a tremendous creative influence in film and television, and these stamps recognize their success as part of our heritage,” said Danielle Trottier, stamp design and production manager at Canada Post.

-Representatives from the Crown corporation also explained the different screen eras during which each actor rose to stardom are represented through typography.
-For example, Greene’s name appears in a distinctive Old West type that recalls the TV show Bonanza, in which he starred for 14 years.
+The different screen eras during which each actor rose to stardom are represented through typography.
+For example, Greene’s name appears in a distinctive Old West type that recalls the TV show Bonanza, which he starred in for 14 years.

 CBC RADIO JOURNALIST

-He was made an Officer of the Order of Canada in 1969 and has also been honoured with a star on the Hollywood Walk of Fame.
+He was appointed as an Officer of the Order of Canada in 1969 and has also been honoured with a star on the Hollywood Walk of Fame.